AlexLiuSheng/FooyoTestSDK-1/README.md

     }
 ```

-Call back function when the information window is clicked.
+This function will be called when the information window is clicked.

 ## Navigation SDK